email2vimalraj/site/posts/appium-parallel-execution-on-openstf/index.md

 ---
-title: 'Appium Parallel Execution on OpenSTF'
+title: Appium Parallel Execution on OpenSTF
 description: Setting up the appium to execute tests parallely on various mobiles using OpenSTF
 date: 2016-08-07
 ---